datacarpentry/sql-ecology-lesson/_episodes/03-sql-joins-aliases.md

     SELECT COUNT(*) FROM surveys;

-This is because, by default, SQL only returns records where the joining value is present in the join columns of both tables (i.e. it takes the _intersection_ of the two join columns).
+This is because, by default, SQL only returns records where the joining value is present in the joined columns of both tables (i.e. it takes the _intersection_ of the two join columns).
 This joining behaviour is known as an `INNER JOIN`.
 In fact the `JOIN` command is simply shorthand for `INNER JOIN` and the two terms can be used interchangably as they will produce the same result.